Trophy

 I believe that TROPHY, when finished, will be immediately accessible to audiences of all kinds, bringing two worlds - dance and sport - together in an unexpected and exciting way.
 We all loved what we saw in Hobart and I look forward to watching its progress to realisation and seeing how audiences respond to it!

-Dr Lindy Hume AM, Former Artistic Director Perth, Sydney, Ten Days on the Island Festivals
+Dr Lindy Hume AM, Former Artistic Director Perth, Sydney, Four Winds, Ten Days on the Island Festivals

 The pieces are already carrying the hallmarks of being incredibly well constructed and emotive...Sally and Natalie are clearly committed to developing and presenting a very high-quality work, this is abundantly evident watching Natalie perform onstage, but it also manifests in their generous, transparent and thoughtful approach to the work as they talk about and wrestle with it...
 I am excited to see where this work goes..